yeswework/fabrica-dev-kit/README.md

 * Includes a super-minimal object-orientated boilerplate theme (see below), specially constructed for bespoke theme development.
 * Live-compiles and optimizes straight to the active theme folder inside the virtual machine as you develop, via a pre-configured [Gulp](http://gulpjs.com/) watch, which:
 	* Preprocesses, [Autoprefixes](https://github.com/postcss/autoprefixer), lints and minifies (with source maps) your stylesheets.
-	* Minifies your Javascript with sourcemaps.
+	* Minifies (with sourcemaps) and lints your Javascript.
 	* Optimizes / losslessly compresses image assets.
 	* Pipes all changes (to CSS or templates) directly to the browser, without requiring a page refresh, using [Browsersync](https://www.browsersync.io/), so you can finally give your clapped-out `F5` key a break (OK, `Cmd` + `R`… no Windows version yet).
 * Allows simultaneous testing on multiple devices (with synchronized scrolling and keystrokes!), also via Browsersync.